shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 ## Introduction

 How to ensure the privacy of participants in the distributed training process of deep neural networks is a current hot topic.
 Federated learning can solve the problem to a certain extent.
-In horizontal federated learning, each participant uses its own local data for algorithm iteration and only uploads gradient information instead of raw data, which guarantees data privacy to a large extent.
+In horizontal federated learning, each participant uses its own local data for algorithm iteration and only uploads gradient information instead of raw data, which guarantees data privacy to a considerable extent.

 The commonly used encryption method in federated learning is Homomorphic Encryption(HE).
 In addition to HE, trusted execution environment (TEE) technology uses plaintext for calculation and uses a trusted computing base to ensure security.
 Intel TDX technology is a concrete realization of TEE technology.
 In this horizontal federated learning solution, we adopted a privacy protection computing solution based on Intel TDX technology.

-This solution mainly include the following three aspects:
+This solution includes the following three aspects:
 -	RA-TLS enhanced gRPC - The RA-TLS technology is integrated in the gRPC framework to ensure the security of data transmission and enable remote verification technology.
 -	Federated training – Propose a federated training solution based on Intel TDX and RA-TLS technology.
 -	Model Protection – Using LUKS to protect model confidentiality and integrity during model training and model transfer.